 - Cover available for international visitors.
-Cover is usually available for international travellers visiting Australia from overseas
+Cover is usually available for international travellers visiting Australia from overseas.

 - Cover is generally just limited to rental insurance excess and luggage and personal effects.
 However, if you get car rental excess cover as part of a travel insurance policy, this will include cover for other events, such as medical emergencies.

-- Not all policies will provide cover for international car hire, with some limiting their coverage to car hire to Australia only.
+- Not all policies will provide cover for international car hire, with some limiting their coverage to car hire in Australia only.
 Read the PDS closely to make sure you know what each policy does and does not cover.

 - You may have to pay the excess amount upfront to the car hire company and claim it back from the insurer.
 If you’ve got a cash flow problem or simply don’t have access to enough money to cover the excess, this could be a significant problem.

-When you won't be paid
+When won't my claim be paid?